Best shopping on and off the Las Vegas Strip

 Las Vegas North Premium Outlets

-The Premium Outlets, as locals call it, has 175 outlet stores including popular brands like Ann Taylor, Burberry, Dolce & Gabbana, Nautica, Disney, Coach, Fossil, TAG Heuer, and more.
-The indoor/outdoor vibe allows visitors to enjoy some of the Vegas weather and the far-below-retail pricing will leave you plenty of money for late-night fun back on the Strip.
+The Premium Outlets (as locals call it), is located in Downtown Las Vegas, just north of the Strip.
+Wear comfortable shoes and pack a few energy snacks, because this cavernous cathedral of capitalism covers some 40 acres and is home to nearly 200 outlet stores, including popular brands like Ann Taylor, Burberry, Dolce & Gabbana, Nautica, Disney, Coach, DKNY, Versace and more.
+The indoor/outdoor vibe allows visitors to enjoy the fine Vegas weather and the bargains here (price tags are often well below high-street levels) should leave you plenty of cash for late-night adventures back on the Strip.

 Miracle Mile Shops at Planet Hollywood